 What was it: It involved pouring a bucket of ice and water over one’s head, posting the video on Facebook and challenging friends to do the same.
-The underlying purpose was to promote awareness about a serious motor neurone disease called ALS and encourage donations to research.
+The underlying purpose was to promote awareness about a serious motor neuron disease called ALS and encourage donations to research.

 Impact: It generated 17 million videos on Facebook leading to $115 million in charitable donations.

 Our takeaways: If not for its totally unexpected packaging as a fun activity what were the chances of a charitable fundraising campaign garnering such massive support?
-Your brand positioning may be the serious, no-nonsense kind, very typical of banks, hospitals and so on, but that shouldn’t prevent you from experimenting with elements of fun and humour.
+Your brand positioning may be the serious, no-nonsense kind, very typical of banks, hospitals and so on, but that shouldn’t prevent you from experimenting with elements of fun and humor.
 Also, keeping your campaigns easy and simple helps.

 What was it: What started off with an Oreo fan’s viral Facebook picture on how he’d dunk his cookie in milk with a fork, turned into a more viral social campaign. #OreoSnackHacks encouraged fans to post their own twists to the Oreo eating experience.
 Its popularity made Oreo spin it off into a web-series where it invites celebrity chefs to use the biscuits to churn out interesting recipes.

 Impact: Oreo gained over 55.9k followers on Vine, over 3 million video loops and more than 23,000 followers on Twitter during the campaign.
-Right from chicken tenders with Oreo crust to how one can put the cookie in a pepper grinder to create sprinkles or mix bits it in with popcorn for additional flavour, it led to some of the most engaging user generated content.
+Right from chicken tenders with Oreo crust to how one can put the cookie in a pepper grinder to create sprinkles or mix bits of it in with popcorn for additional flavor, it led to some of the most engaging user generated content.

 Our takeaways: Take your message to where your target audience is.
 In this case, a primitive form of entertainment took to new age media to target an audience base and in a manner that would best appeal to them.

 What is it: Matrimonial website, in partnership with an NGO, launched a segment on their website featuring a dowry calculator that the brand claimed could calculate the amount of dowry a person is worth based on his education qualifications, salary, etc. It was actually a prank.
-Instead of the dowry amount, a slot machine calculator appears on the screen and the numbers keep changing until it settles on a number indicating the number of dowry deaths that happen in India and concludes with a strong message of eradicating dowry.
+Instead of the dowry amount, a slot machine calculator appears on the screen and the numbers keep changing until it settles on a number indicating the number of dowry deaths that happen in India and concludes with a strong message on eradicating dowry.

-Our takeaways: Dowry being a norm in India, it may have antagonised some of the brand’s client-base.
+Our takeaways: Dowry being a norm in India, it may have antagonized some of the brand’s client-base.
 But the brand took that calculated risk, reiterating its “Shaadi Cares” brand image.
 Taking up a social cause can help build a long term asset.
 Also, the format—shock and awe—can work really well if you play it smart.

 Here, try it out for yourself…